WHAT IS ENVIRONMENTAL POLICY?

-What are the goals of environmental policies?
+What is the AIM of environmental policies?

-Tackle issues that include (but are not limited to):
+Environmental policies tackle issues that include (but are not limited to):

-● air and water pollution
+● Air and water pollution.

-● protection of natural resources, wildlife, and endangered species
+● Protection of natural resources, wildlife, and endangered species.